Qualifications and Screening

 Our Value To You

-In our opinion, using qualifications such as a surgeon’s professional experience and contributions to the advancement of vision correction and cataract surgery (i.e., through research) provides you with a way to evaluate and objectively compare the professional credentials any eye surgeons you are considering for your LASIK, refractive or cataract surgery.
+In our opinion, using qualifications such as a surgeon’s professional experience and contributions to the advancement of vision correction and cataract surgery (i.e., through research) provides you with a way to evaluate and objectively compare the professional credentials any eye surgeons you are considering for your LASIK, refractive, or cataract surgery.

-Concerned about costs of LASIK?
+Concerned about the costs of LASIK?
 Selecting a highly qualified LASIK surgeon may be more affordable than you think.
 You can have the best of both worlds when it comes to your eyesight: a highly qualified LASIK surgeon at a price you can afford.

 To learn more about the cost of LASIK and tips on how to afford LASIK, please visit our True Cost of LASIK Discussion.
 Why compromise when it comes to your eyes and vision?

-Trusted LASIK Surgeons™ Qualifications and Standards
+Trusted LASIK Surgeons® Qualifications and Standards

 Our criteria for screening surgeons to be featured in our LASIK and cataract surgeons directory are based upon the following 10 qualifications and standards: